Vagrants/blackbird/README.md

 ------------------

 `blackbird` is one like observation agent.
-At present\(sending data part is pluggable, so `blackbird` can send data to besides it\) `blackbird` send data to your zabbix server by using `zabbix sender protocol`.
+At present \(sending data part is pluggable, so `blackbird` can send data to besides it\) `blackbird` send data to your zabbix server by using `zabbix sender protocol`.
-Following data exists as sending data.
+As sending data:

 * Middleware statistics information
     + e.g: nginx stub_status, memcached stats, redis INFO and others!